 She is a part owner of three Christchurch based SME’s, and a longstanding trustee of the Banks Peninsula Conservation Trust.

 Julia Rose is our Endowment and Partners Manager.
 She works with our business partners and individual donors, forming and maintaining long-term relationships, to assist them to achieve their dreams for Christchurch and the Port Hills.

 She is well-known for her positive, professional personality and her love for travel means she enjoys experiencing new ideas and cultures.
 She believes each and every person can play a part in changing our society for the better and is looking forward to making a positive difference in the Christchurch community.

 Kim supports the Foundation as the Operations and Events Manager.
 She has a depth of experience in coordination and project management.
 Kim and her husband Carl chose to move to Christchurch in 2015 when they emigrated from the USA.
-They now use Christchurch as a springboard to travel widely exploring the South Island in their two-berth self-contained camper-van.
+They now use Christchurch as a springboard to travel the South Island in their self-contained campervan.

 Raf joined The Christchurch Foundation initially as a volunteer to lead our engagement with those impacted by the March 2019 terror attacks.
 He led our Listening Project where members of the Muslim Community were asked as to how the funds we had collected on their behalf should be distributed.

 In January Raf joined the team as a part time contractor in January 2020 to work as an advocate and supporter to the Muslim Communities of Christchurch.
 This is a fixed term role which concludes at the end of 2020.